openequella/openequella.github.io/guides/WizardControlsReferenceGuide.md

 * Restrict group selection by parent groups—check to restrict group selection to the selected parent groups.
 When using a restricted group selector during contribution, the user is notified of the available parent groups.
 Any ‘child’ groups belonging to those parent groups can be selected.

 Select group(s)
-•   Search..—click the button to display a Selected group(s) dialog.
+* Search.. —click the button to display a Selected group(s) dialog.
 Enter search terms (e.g. content) in the search field and click Search.
 Matching results are returned.
 Leave blank to view all groups.

 Select the parent groups that users can select using the group selector during contribution.